AgenttiX/agenttix.github.io/it/android.md

   - Recommended for LineageOS
   - Can be installed with the Lineage recovery, but not with TWRP due to differences in the mount paths (as of writing)
 - [FlameGApps](https://flamegapps.github.io/)
+  - Since I'm using TWRP instead of the LineageOS recovery, I'm using this for Android versions that are too new for Open GApps.
+  - I'm using the basic package with the following extensions
+    - Android Auto
+    - Google Search + Assistant
+    - Google TTS
+    - Google WebView
 - [NikGApps](https://nikgapps.com/)